joomla-projects/joomla-cypress/README.md

 The command `doAdministratorLogin` initiates the administrator login process for the backend.
 It performs the administrator login with the specified login information or with the Cypress environment variables.
 The user must be a member of the 'Manager', 'Administrator' or 'Super Users' group to be able to log in to the backend.

-By default, [Cypress session](https://docs.cypress.io/api/commands/session) is used to cache and restore session data for this users backend login across Cypress test specs, thereby speeding up the overall test suite.
+By default, a [Cypress session](https://docs.cypress.io/api/commands/session) is used to cache and restore session data for this user's backend login across Cypress test specs.
+This speeds up the entire test suite.

 See also [doAdministratorLogout](#doadministratorlogout) and [doFrontendLogin](#dofrontendlogin).